 Life insurance can be temporary or permanent.
 Temporary life insurance, called term life insurance, is meant to replace your income if you die unexpectedly.
 Parents with young children have the biggest need for term life insurance.
 Term life insurance is the best life insurance option for most people because it’s very affordable and can be customized to fit into most budgets.

 Term life insurance pays a death benefit if you die within the term length—a term length can range from 5 to 40 years.
-The death benefit is a lump sum that be used to take care of the funeral and any end-of-life expenses.
+The death benefit is a lump sum that can be used to take care of the funeral and any end-of-life expenses.
 It also can be used to maintain a certain standard of living by paying the mortgage and everyday things like clothing and groceries.

 » Compare: Term life insurance quotes